orbcode/orbuculum/README.md

 >ninja -C build
 ```

 You may need to change the paths to your libusb files, depending on how well your build environment is set up.
+It's also worth noting that Ubuntu comes with a pretty old version of meson so if you get errors you may need to install a more recent one via pip.

 Permissions and Access
 ----------------------